Classification of Radio Backgrounds at Cosmic Dawn and 21 cm Signal Confirmation Using Neural Networks: Mapping 21 cm observables: the global signal and the 21 cm power spectrum

-In addition to reconstructing the power spectra within the standard astrophysical scenario, we also evaluate the overall performance in predicting the power spectra with an excess radio background over the CMB.
-Here we retrain the ANN separately with each class of radio backgrouns.
-The right panel of Fig.~\ref{fig:histogram_error_ps_prediction_from_gs_noise_and_excess} shows the histogram of errors in predicting the power spectra given the global 21-cm signals with an excess radio background.
-The two histograms are shown for test datasets of 300 models with an external and galactic radio background, respectively.
+In addition to predicting the power spectra within the standard astrophysical scenario, we also evaluate the overall performance in predicting the power spectra with an excess radio background over the CMB.
+Here we retrain the ANN separately with each class of radio backgrounds.
+The right panel of Fig.~\ref{fig:histogram_error_ps_prediction_from_gs_noise_and_excess} shows the histogram of errors in predicting the power spectra given the global 21 cm signals with an excess radio background.
+The two histograms are shown for test data sets of 300 models with an external and galactic radio background, respectively.
 We find that for models with an external radio excess, the error is lower than 0.081 for $95\%$ of test cases, while for models with a galactic radio background, the error is lower than 0.101 for $95\%$ of test cases, which is similar to the result for the standard astrophysical scenario.

-The comparisons between the true and predicted power spectra with an external radio background for a few specific models is shown in Fig.~\ref{fig:predicted_ps_clean_external}: 10'th percentile error (0.022, top panel), median error (0.044, middle panel) and 90'th percentile error (0.072, bottom panel).
-While the network predicts the power spectrum over a wide range of wavenumbers, for illustration we show the power spectrum at $k = 0.4$ Mpc$^{-1}$.
-A few specific examples of the true and predicted power spectrum with a galactic radio background are shown in Fig.~\ref{fig:predicted_ps_clean_galactic}: 10'th percentile error (0.041, top panel), median error (0.058, middle panel) and 90'th percentile error (0.094, bottom panel).
-In general, the reconstruction is reasonably good given that we are reconstructing the power spectrum over a wide range of wavenumber at each redshift using only the global signal over a wide range of redshifts) and would provide a baseline for signal verification.
+For illustrative purposes, comparisons between the true and predicted power spectra with an external radio background for representative cases (10th percentile error, median error, and 90th percentile error) are provided in Appendix B (Fig.~\ref{fig:predicted_ps_clean_external} and Fig.~\ref{fig:predicted_ps_clean_galactic}).
+In general, the prediction is reasonably good (since we are predicting the power spectrum over a wide range of wavenumbers at each redshift using only the global signal over a wide range of redshifts) and would provide a baseline for signal verification.